eccenca/cmem-plugin-pdf-extract/cmem_plugin_pdf_extract/doc/pdf_extract_doc.md

 **<a id="parameter_doc_all_files">Combine the results from all files into a single value</a>**

-If enabled, the results of all files will be combined into a single output value.
-If disabled, each file result will be output in a separate entity.
+If set to "Combine", the results of all files will be combined into a single output value.
+If set to "Don't combine", each file result will be output in a separate entity.

 **<a id="parameter_doc_error_handling">Error Handling Mode</a>**